 5. Head instore or go online?

 It's getting a little close to the wire to do any online ordering if you want to ensure delivery before Christmas Day – so if you're still ordering anything (food or gifts), make sure you check delivery times to avoid disappointment.
 And read our pros and cons of doing your grocery shopping instore or online.

 Make sure you check delivery times to avoid disappointment

 If you just can't stomach Christmas crowds, you can still do online grocery orders at Coles and Woolworths.
-Woolies will accept orders up until 6pm AEDT 23 December for pick-up on Christmas Eve (or for delivery by 11am on Christmas Eve in selected areas).
-Coles Online customers can also place an order up until December 23 for delivery or collection on Christmas Eve, although this is subject to a time slot being available for delivery.
+Woolies will accept orders up until 6pm AEDT 23 December for pick-up on Christmas Eve.
+For home delivery, you can order by 6pm for next-day delivery and 11am for same-day delivery in selected areas.

 Don't stress!
 We have a ton of gift ideas and useful advice to get you through this last week before Santa arrives!